LaTeXing/LaTeXing-Documentation/guide/settings.md

 	/*
 	 * Once you are opening a supported LaTeX source file LaTeXing can open
-	 * the corresponding PDF file together with the current loaded file.
+	 * the corresponding PDF file together with the currently loaded file.
 	 */

 	"open_pdf_on_load": true,